 - When a customer lands on your page and finds out that you’re the go-to person for people struggling with their web design – even for other web designers, who do you think they’ll want to hire?

 Example #2 – As a freelance translator, you have a website for your customers to check your portfolio.
-You also write a blog helping other blogers find customers and use some tips and tricks to update their software know-how.
+You also write a blog helping other bloggers find customers and use some tips and tricks to update their software know-how.
 What do you get out of your blog?

 - It’s possible that you’re only attracting other translators, not potential customers

 - After landing on your page, your blog content isn’t going to let him or her know if you’re actually a good translator.
 A customer needs you to be a translation master – and that’s all.
-Besides, it’s more than common that translators write in their own language, so how is an English-speaking customer going to understand your blog posts written in German anyway?
+Besides, it’s more than common for translators to write in their own language, so how is an English-speaking customer going to understand your blog posts written in German anyway?

 Recap – When does it make sense to run a blog?